-- (1) On December 15, 2016, the Company granted 760,056 shares of restricted stock to Mr. Vogel, which vest in full on September 1, 2018, subject to Mr. Vogel's continued employment with the Company on the vesting date, and subject to adjustment in the event Mr. Vogel's employment is terminated by the Company without cause or by him for good reason prior to the vesting date.
-In addition, on November 7, 2016, the Company granted to Mr. De Costanzo 233,863 shares of restricted stock, which generally vest in full on September 30, 2019, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date and partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason. - (2) On December 15, 2016, the Company granted 1,266,476 options to Mr. Vogel at an exercise price of \$4.28 per share, which have a five year term and vest in four substantially equal installments on each of the following dates: (i) January 1, 2017, (ii) September 1, 2017, (iii) September 1, 2018, and (iv) September 1, 2019, subject to Mr. Vogel's continued employment with the Company on each applicable vesting date.
+- (1) On March 1, 2017, the Company granted 237,500 shares of restricted stock to Mr.Vogel, which vest in three equal installments on each of the following dates: (1) March 1, 2018, (ii) March 1, 2019 and (iii) March 1, 2020, subject to Mr.Vogel's continued employment with the Company on each appropriate vesting date.
+On December 15, 2016, the Company granted 760,056 shares of restricted stock to Mr. Vogel, which vest in full on September 1, 2018, subject to Mr. Vogel's continued employment with the Company on the vesting date, and subject to adjustment in the event Mr. Vogel's employment is terminated by the Company without cause or by him for good reason prior to the vesting date.
+In addition, on November 7, 2016, the Company granted to Mr. De Costanzo 233,863 shares of restricted stock, which generally vest in full on September 30, 2019, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date and partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason. - (2) On March 1, 2017, the Company granted 237,500 options to Mr.Vogel at an exercise price of \$5.56 per share, which have a five year term and vest in four substantially equal installments on each of the following dates: (i) March 1, 2018 (ii) March 1, 2019, (iii) March 1, 2020 and (iv) March 1, 2021, subject to Mr.Vogel's continued employment with the Company on each appropriate vesting date.
+On December 15, 2016, the Company granted 1,266,476 options to Mr. Vogel at an exercise price of \$4.28 per share, which have a five year term and vest in four substantially equal installments on each of the following dates: (i) January 1, 2017, (ii) September 1, 2017, (iii) September 1, 2018, and (iv) September 1, 2019, subject to Mr. Vogel's continued employment with the Company on each applicable vesting date.
 In addition, on November 7, 2016, the Company granted to Mr. De Costanzo 280,000 options at a per share exercise price of \$4.28, which have a five year term and will generally vest ratably on each of the first four anniversaries of September 30, 2016, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date and subject to partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason. - (3) The amounts shown in this column represent the aggregate fair value of the awards as of the grant date, computed in accordance with FASB ASC Topic 718, "Compensation-Stock Compensation."
 Estimates of forfeitures for service-based vesting are disregarded.
-See notes to our audited financial statements included in our Annual Report for the assumptions used. - (4) Effective as of September 30, 2016, Mr. Katzav resigned from the Company.
-The Company did not grant any plan-based awards to Mr. Katzav during 2016.
+See notes to our audited financial statements included in our Annual Report for the assumptions used.

-Outstanding Equity Awards at Fiscal Year End 2016
+Outstanding Equity Awards at Fiscal Year End 2017

-The following table summarizes the equity awards held by the NEOs as of December 31, 2016:
+The following table summarizes the equity awards held by the NEOs as of December 31, 2017: